freedomofpress/securedrop-docs/docs/ossec_alerts.rst

 TLS protocols TLSv1.2, TLSv1.1, and TLSv1.
 Most enterprise email
 solutions should be able to meet those requirements.

-Below are the values you must specify in to configure OSSEC correctly.
+Below are the values you must specify to configure OSSEC correctly.
 For first-time installs, you can use the :ref:`configuration playbook<configure_securedrop>`, or edit ``install_files/ansible-base/group_vars/all/site-specific`` manually.